matteopilz/OpenMS-website/content/en/applications/nuxl.md

    - Create a new study, define a root directory and study name (e.g., `NuXL Study`).
 If you set up your first NuXL study, leave `(empty workflow)`

 2. **Adding a Protein Database:**
-   - Use the `Maintain FASTA file` option in Proteome Discoverer to add new protein databases to your project.
+   - Use the `Administration' -> `Maintain FASTA file` option in Proteome Discoverer to add new protein databases to your project.
 Once configured, you can select this database in the NuXL node of the processing workflow.

 ### Analysis Workflows